Description

 Affected Systems

-All Linux kernel releases that have not incorporated the patch commits that add the correct memory access flags in helper prototypes.
-The fix appears in the kernel source after commit 37cce22dbd51 and related commits such as ac44dcc788b9 and 2eb7648558a7.
-Until the kernel is updated, systems running older kernels are affected.
+All Linux kernel releases that do not yet contain the patch commits that add the correct memory access flags in helper prototypes (commit 37cce22dbd51 and related commits ac44dcc788b9, 2eb7648558a7).
+Until the kernel is updated, systems running older kernel versions are affected.

 Risk and Exploitability